Oni22/BottomMultiNavigationBar/README.md

 # bottommultinavigationbar

-A bottom multi navigation bar with navigation for each fragment
+A widget where each fragment has their own navigation history inside the bottom navigation bar

 ## Getting Started